panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 ---

 It's simple to compare primitive values in JavaScript.
-Just use any of the available eqality operators, for example the strict equality operator:
+Just use any of the available eqality operators, for example the strict equality:

 ```javascript
 'a' === 'c'; // => false
 1   === 1;   // => true
 ```

-Objects have structured data, thus they are more difficult to compare.
+Objects, however, are more difficult to compare because they are structured data.
 In this post, you will learn how to correctly compare objects in JavaScript.

 ## 1. Referential equality